bgsbgsbgs42/skrabble/README.md

 # Skrabble

 This project implements a Scrabble-like board game called SkraBBKle, where a human player competes against a computer player.
 The game follows specific rules for tile placement, scoring, and game termination as described in the project specification.
+You will find in the additional files folder all the files necessary to run this game.
+Alternatively, there is a compiled-main file that also has all the functionality of the additonal files.

 ## How to Run